The 2020 LaunchU Final Pitch Competition takes place Friday, March 6, 2020 from 4:30 p.m. to 6 p.m.

 In the past, 20 to 24 ventures were chosen to participate.
 Some were teams of two or more, some were single founders.
 Some of the ventures are at the very beginning idea stage, others may have developed a prototype or even have a proof of concept with preliminary revenue.
 No matter, each of the startup participants will work from where they are and get catapulted forward with the knowledge and structural foundation to launch a successful enterprise.

 Some have called it a mini-MBA.
 There will be hands-on activities through the Business Canvas Model to flush out all the elements of the venture.
 Primary and secondary research instills insights in the customer, competitors, supplier and market.
 Accounting and forecasting skills prepare the entrepreneurs to plan for costs and fund raising.
 The program includes sessions by specialists in areas of startup marketing, startup forecasting, branding, legal formation, intellectual property (patents, copyright, trademarks etc), angel and non-dilutive funding, nonprofit funding, team development/HR, pitch coaches, and so much more!
 All this in 12 jam-packed days.

-During the second week you will be matched with a mentor (alumni or Obie parent) with some form of subject matter expertise that might support your growth.
-These mentors will work to help you refine your business model, challenge your assumption and assist in perfecting your pitch.
+On day one you will meet our entrepreneurship mentors (alumni or Obie parent).
+These mentors will work with you remotely to help you refine your business model, challenge your assumption and assist in perfecting your pitch.

 In February, any venture interested in competing for funds can pitch to a group of alumni-judges in our first-round pitch competition.
 Finalists will then go to the final pitch competition in March.
 We do not specify a specific amount of funds to be granted until the judges have seen all the contestants.
 The judges determine who to be awarded startup funds based on how ready they are to move forward.
 The amount awarded is based on the venture’s next stage need and readiness to proceed.